Attention is Explainable Because it is a Kernel

 typically with σ\sigma a ReLU or GELU.

+Now look for step one.
 There is no kernel K(x,x)K(x, x') in this expression, learned or otherwise.
 There is no similarity score one can point at.
 There is no normalized weighting of inputs into outputs.
 There is no notion of which directions in Rd\mathbb{R}^d the layer treats as “nearby.”
 There is no Hilbert space in which the function MLP\mathrm{MLP} lives with a controllable norm.
+The reading does not go through, not at step three or step two, but at step one: the object it starts from does not exist.

 The pre-activations (W1x+b1)i=wix+bi(W_1 x + b_1)_i = w_i \cdot x + b_i are linear features of the input, but a linear feature is not a kernel: it scores in one direction only, wiRdw_i \in \mathbb{R}^d, and supplies no geometry on pairs (x,x)(x, x').
 The ReLU nonlinearity then composes with the second linear map W2W_2, which mixes neurons arbitrarily and erases any chance that an individual unit corresponds to a human-readable feature.